discordjs/Commando-guide/using-args-in-commands.md

 }
 ```

 And there we have it, a say command using args!
-Let's spruce it up a little with a Zero-Width Space.

 ```js
 const { Command } = require('discord.js-commando');